dadi/docs/docs/web.md

 ### Datasources

-Web's Datasources are used to connect to both internal and external data providers to load data for rendering pages.
+Datasources are used to connect to both internal and external data providers to load data for rendering pages.

 ```
 my-web/